tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 ## Looking behaviors and word learning

-At age 5, following the second block of this task, we tested children's retention of the labels for the novel objects.
-They were tested using an open-set procedure: They were shown each of the images and asked to name it.
-I am not analyzing those results, because children seldom named the novel objects using the labels from the task.
-For example, the rainbow-filled flasks used for *sooze* (mispronounced *shoes*) were called *science*, *potions*, *magic*, *bottles*, among other labels.

-Following the open-set naming task, children had a closed-set recognition task where two of the novel objects were paired.
-For example, the flasks (*sooze*) was paired with the trolley (*geeve*) from the nonword condition.
-Children saw two images of the novel objevts (say, *trolley1.jpeg* and *flasks1.jpeg*), heard one of novel labels, and had to point to the named object.
-In a later trial during testing, the other label was tested but using different images for the objects (*trolley2.jpeg* and *flasks2.jpeg*).
-In a block of testing, there were 12 trials, 6 for nonwords and 6 for mispronunciations.
+At age 5, we tested children's retention of the novel objects paired with the mispronunciations and nonwords.
+Children saw the two novel objects and heard either the mispronunciation or the nonword, and they had to point to the objects that went with the image.
+All six nonwords and mispronunciations were tested.

+Table \@ref(tab:mp-norming-table)
-Table \@ref(tab:mp-norming-table) shows the results for each item.
+shows the results for each item.
 Overall, children performed better on the nonwords than the real words.
-For four of the pairs, children performed decidedly better on the nonwords than the mispronunciations on four of pairs, and performed about equally well on the remaining two (*gake*-*pumm*, *wice*-*bape*).
+Children performed decidedly better on the nonwords than the mispronunciations on four of pairs, and performed about equally well on the remaining two (*gake*-*pumm*, *wice*-*bape*).

 Table: (\#tab:mp-norming-table)Results for the item recognition tests.